 Information about the hardware product, such as vendor, model, and serial number.
 If the device contains modules (such as I/O interface cards), they will be shown in a table below this information.

 Data on the network and/or serial point-to-point connections of the device.
 This data is always displayed both in a table and in an automatically generated network diagram.
 You can zoom the diagram by picking the lower right corner of the diagram box, hold the mouse button, and move the mouse.
 IP addresses that are obtained via DHCP will be shown in boldface and italics.

 Observed data flow for the device if Netflow/SFlow data is available.
 Data flow is shown as a Sankey diagram, as a fully interactive network diagram, and in tables (including IP address information).
 Note that you can drill down in the network diagram by double-clicking nodes.

 Installed software, or, in the case of embedded devices, installed firmware.

-Compliance in respect to a baseline that was assigned to this device.
+Compliance in respect to one or more policies that are assigned to this device.
 In the case of non-compliance, the reason (such as missing software, or presence of unauthorized software) is pointed out.

 Installed security software, anti-virus products, security patches, and known vulnerabilities for the device.